 The blogging world is constantly changing and it can be exhausting trying to keep up.
 You don’t have to change how you run your blog, but in order to stay relevant, you must be willing to adapt to the revolving world wide web.

 Today, bloggers have to wear so many hats– photography, food styling, editing, videography, writing, cooking, baking, time managing, website managing– and the reality is that it can feel very heavy.
 When it begins to feel unmanageable, my advice is to (1) hire help and/or (2) step back and choose your priorities.
 I had a major turning point after my daughter was born and quickly realized that working 24/7 wouldn’t cut it anymore.
 Priorities shift– it’s a fact of life.
 Stick to what you love and know.

 I absolutely LOVE testing recipes, so most of my time is spent in the kitchen.
 Food photography is a close 2nd, so you can usually find me behind the camera and editing photos.
 I’m not the biggest fan of video because it’s super stressful and time consuming, but I feel video is important to the content I produce– like showing how to shape croissants or how I decorate a cake.
-Since it’s not my favorite, I only spend 4-5 days per month shooting videos.
-My assistants help me with things that don’t necessarily need to be “me” such as testing a recipe in their own kitchens, PR emails, brand contracts, organizing giveaways, adding tags to posts, scheduling on social media and Pinterest, adding links to blog posts, organizing photos, etc. Lots of little things make up the business.
+My staff help me with things that don’t necessarily need to be “me” such as testing a recipe in their own kitchens, PR emails, brand contracts, organizing giveaways, adding tags to posts, scheduling on social media and Pinterest, adding links to blog posts, organizing photos, etc. Lots of things make up the business.

 Speaking of SEO…